pyronear/pyro-api/client/CONTRIBUTING.md

 - [Github Worklow](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) - run jobs for package build and coverage
 - [Codacy](https://www.codacy.com/) - analyzes commits for code quality
 - [Codecov](https://codecov.io/) - reports back coverage results
-- [Heroku](https://www.heroku.com/) - where the app is deployed from the master branch
+- [Github Pages](https://pages.github.com/) - where the package documentation is hosted

 As a contributor, you will only have to ensure coverage of your code by adding appropriate unit testing of your code.

 ## Feedback